elementary/website/docs/human-interface-guidelines.md

 Whether or not to use terminating punctuation (like a period `.` in English) depends on context.
 For secondary labels in [dialogs](#dialogs), use terminating punctuation.
 For single-sentence copy in tooltips and other clarifying contexts, avoid terminating punctuation.

 For multi-sentence copy in clarifying contexts, use standard terminating punctuation.
 If there are single-sentence labels in the same context (alongside multi-sentence labels), terminating punctuation may be used for consistency.

+For questions, always include terminating punctuation (i.e. a `?` in English).

 ### Prevent Common Mistakes {#prevent-common-mistakes}